WHERE: Manhattan College, Riverdale, New York

 The College reserves the right to cancel any course in July because of insufficient enrollment or of any other reason.

-Manhattan College will award a grant of remission of about one third of tuition ($300) only to any current or prospective teacher from a secondary school that has sent ten or more students to Manhattan College in the preceding ten year period.
-Teachers requesting these grants must include with their registration form a statement from their principal or supervisor indicating that they are expected to be teaching in the school during the next academic year
+Manhattan College will award a remission grant of $300 to any current or prospective teacher from a secondary school that has sent ten or more students to Manhattan College in the preceding ten-year period.
+A list of these schools is available on the registration page.
+Teachers requesting these grants must submit a statement from their principal or supervisor indicating that they are expected to be teaching in the school during the next academic year.

-At Manhattan College, participants have the opportunity to take the AP course for graduate credit.
+At Manhattan College, participants have the opportunity to take the AP course for graduate credit at no additional cost.

-Participants will be asked if they are taking the course for credit or audit the week of the course.
+Participants will be asked if they plan to take the course for credit or audit at registration, and will need to confirm this during the week of the course.
 If your employer is paying for the course, please check with them before you make your decision.